lambdaclass/concrete/ROADMAP.md

    facts, diagnostic/report payload, and evidence class.

-   Consumers: the pure non-`Unit` discard rule in `CapabilityJudgment` (only total pure values are accidental lost computations), the class-6 second-class-reference boundary verifier (borrow escape checks need to know which paths complete and which diverge/trap), report/audit explanations, and proof eligibility.
-A program should not be called "pure discardable", "safe reference-return impossible", or "predictable/provable" by re-deriving totality at each call site.
+   Consumers: the pure non-`Unit` discard rule in `CapabilityJudgment` (only total pure values are accidental lost computations), report/audit explanations, and proof eligibility.
+A program should not be called "pure discardable" or "predictable/provable" by re-deriving totality at each call site.
+The class-6 second-class-reference boundary is now a separate structural verifier under the safe-no-returned-refs policy; it needs totality only if a future `from(param)` returned-reference escape valve is deliberately admitted.

-   Gate with total and non-total rows: literal arithmetic that cannot trap, checked arithmetic that can trap, narrowing casts, bounds/index operations, match/if branches with one trapping arm, loops with known divergence, function calls with runtime obligations, and a class-6 borrow-verifier fixture whose result changes if a diverging/trapping path is incorrectly treated as normal completion.
-Red-team by forcing a trapping expression to total and proving pure-discard or borrow-boundary gates fail.
+   Gate with total and non-total rows: literal arithmetic that cannot trap, checked arithmetic that can trap, narrowing casts, bounds/index operations, match/if branches with one trapping arm, loops with known divergence, function calls with runtime obligations, and one future-proof row for any admitted returned-reference escape valve.
+Red-team by forcing a trapping expression to total and proving pure-discard or proof-eligibility gates fail.

 8. Add a pipeline determinism gate.
    Content-addressed artifacts, proof replay, package evidence, deterministic